You know when you send a package through the post office and they hand you a tracking number?

 In this blog post, we'll talk about what email tracking is and how it works, and we’ll guide you through the ins and outs of how to track email opens in Gmail.

-The mechanics behind email tracking
+The mechanics of email tracking for Gmail

 Ever wondered how email tracking actually works?